kentwills/MapReduce-assignments/assignment2.md

 Write a sentence or two to explain what it is and why it has such a high PMI.</p>

 PMI is merely the specific instance divided by the sum of more general instances related to that instance.
 If you only have one general instance like "ariel's,*" meaning it is very unique in the documents, you will have a perfect PMI.
-In this case, "ariel's","song" leads to a PMI of one because there are no other instances with the word "ariel's."
+In this case, "unkinglike,appear" leads to a PMI of one because there are no other instances with the word "unkinglike."
+As there are multiple instances with a value equal to one, there are many possible answers to this question.
 If we removed/convert apostrophes we might have better results.

 <p><b>Question 5.</b> What are the three words that have the highest
 PMI with "cloud" and "love"?
 And what are the PMI values?</p>

-<p>Note that you can compute the answer to questions 3&mdash;6 however
-you wish: a helper Java program, a Python script, command-line manipulation, etc.</p>
+cloud = (the,a,and)
+cloud,the = .1663
+cloud,a =   .1141
+cloud,and = .0696

+love = (i,of,my)
+love, i =  .0446
+love, of = .0381
+love, my = .0379

+<p>Note, there is no question 6</p>